-- 26. The stability of the NIR TTS with respect to the AO bench shall be $\leq 5$ mas over a 1 hour exposure, assuming a temperature change of $\leq 1^{\circ}$ C. - 27.
-The NIR TTS system shall be able to reposition an object on the science instrument to $\leq 10$ mas precision after an intermediate move of $\leq 10$ arcsec, in support of dithering. - 28.
+- 3) Offsetting is performed to mosaic an image, to obtain a measurement of the sky background, or to perform a blind offset from a reference star to the science target when the science target is not visible on the detector.
+Nodding is considered to be the same as offsetting.
+The amplitudes and accuracy of these moves are defined in SR-24 and SR-25. - 24.
+The NIR TTS system shall be able to position an object on the science instrument to an accuracy of ≤ 120 mas (3-sigma) for moves ≤ 60 arcsec and ≤ 70 mas for moves ≤ 5 arcsec (i.e., a dither), assuming the tip-tilt star stays within the NIR TTS field of view. - 25.
+The NIR TTS system shall be able to reposition an object on the science instrument to a relative accuracy of ≤ 5 mas for moves ≤ 20 mas (i.e., a micro-dither), assuming the NIR TTS system tip-tilt loop was already closed. - 26.
+The stability of the NIR TTS with respect to the AO bench shall be ≤ 5 mas over a 1 hour exposure, assuming a temperature change of $\leq 1^{\circ}$ C. - 27.
+The NIR TTS system shall be able to reposition an object on the science instrument to ≤ 10 mas precision after an intermediate move of ≤ 10 arcsec, in support of dithering. - 28.
 The NIR TTS system is not expected to support non-sidereal tracking; this mode will continue to be supported by STRAP.
-As a goal, the NIR TTS system shall be able to maintain the position of a non-sidereal object on the science instrument to $\leq 5$ mas for a non-sidereal object with a deviation rate of 50 arcseconds per hour or less, assuming the tip-tilt star stays within the NIR TTS field of view. - 29.
-As a goal the NIR TTS should provide some measure of performance (for example, a Strehl measurement). - 30.
+As a goal, the NIR TTS system shall be able to maintain the position of a non-sidereal object on the science instrument to ≤ 5 mas for a non-sidereal object with a deviation rate of 50 arcseconds per hour or less, assuming the tip-tilt star stays within the NIR TTS field of view. - 29.
+As a goal the NIR TTS shall support fixed pupil mode.
+In this mode the NIR TTS shall be able to maintain the position of science object on the science instrument to ≤ 5 mas for an off-axis tip-tilt star that remains on the NIR TTS throughout the observation.
+This mode need only be supported during meridian transiting within $\geq 5^{\circ}$ (TBC) from the zenith. - 30.
+As a goal the NIR TTS should provide some measure of performance.
+Desired quantities include a Strehl measurement and a measure of the seeing disk profile (a two component Gaussian fit has been suggested) plus a relative photometry measurement for each tip-tilt star. - 31.
 The NIR TTS system shall meet all of its performance requirements in the operating environment conditions given in Table 2.

-Parameter Min. Тур.
+Parameter Min.
+Typ.
 Max.
 Units Notes

 Altitude 0 - 4300 m

 Temperature

 Range -10 0 20 °C 1

 Rate of change -0.8 - 0.8 °C/h

 Humidity 0 - 90 % 2

 Gravity orientation - -1 - g 3

-Vibration - - 1x10 -5 g2/Hz 4
+Vibration - - 1x10 -5 g 2 /Hz 4

 Acceleration - - 1 g 5